Axt-code/web_simulator/README.md

 ### SpeedyClient
    Speedy client uses parallel and persistant TCP connections to get the responses very fast.
 Speedy client take less time to get the responses when compared to the normal client.
    How to run?
-   hai- `python3 speedyClient.py cse.iith.ac.in 443 / `
+ `python3 speedyClient.py cse.iith.ac.in 443 / `

 ## Server